Best AI Tools for Students

 | Repeat the process | Every new run starts from scratch | Templates, routines, and workspace memory |

-Where RBAOS fits in the workflow
+Where RBAOS fits in student workflows

 A simple operating pattern